Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics

 However, this time we can avoid the advancement in question.
-For equation (\ref{inde}), the projection of the quantum state induced by any measurement on the content of register $B$ in the output state, advanced at time $t_{0}$ (at the time of the input state), becomes the projection induced by performing the same measurement in the input state.
-Therefore, we can simply measure $\hat{B}_{1}$\ in the input state.
-This projects the input state (\ref{init}) directly on state (\ref{feed}), where Alice knows in advance that $\mathbf{b}\in\left\{ 01,11\right\} _{B}$ in fact.
+For equation (\ref{indi}), the projection of the quantum state induced by any measurement on the content of register $B$ in the output state, advanced by $U^{\dag}$ at the time of the input state, becomes the projection induced by performing the same measurement in the input state.
+Therefore, we can simply measure also $\hat{B}_{j}$\ in the input state.
+This directly projects the maximally mixed state of register $B$ (\ref{red}) on state (\ref{lower}), which represents Alice's advanced knowledge.